Black Friday 2019: The best TV deals you can get right now

-It's Black Friday, well not quite, but the sales are already in full swing with the usual doorbuster deals on cheap TVs.
+Thanksgiving is behind us and Black Friday is here!
+The sales are already in full swing with the usual doorbuster deals on cheap TVs.
 But this year, there are also some incredible savings on TVs that are genuinely really good!
 We've pulled together a bunch our favorite deals from LG, Vizio, TCL, Sony, and Samsung from Amazon, Target, Best Buy, Costco and Walmart.
 All of the offers are available now or coming tomorrow.

 Almost everything in our list we've reviewed, and if we haven't, we'll tell you as much as we can.